wjcarpenter/gvoice-sms-takeout-xml/README.md

 # gvoice-sms-takeout-xml
-Convert Google Voice data from Google Takeout to XML files suitable for use with SMS Backup and Restore.
+Convert Google Voice data and Google Chat data from Google Takeout to XML files suitable for use with SMS Backup and Restore.
 Find this code repository at <https://github.com/wjcarpenter/gvoice-sms-takeout-xml>.

 Google Takeout,
 <https://takeout.google.com>,
 is a tool provided by Google for downloading various kinds of data associated with your Google account.
-In this case, it's data from Google Voice.
+In this case, it's data from Google Voice or Google Chat or both.
 It's exported as a ZIP file containing several individual HTML files and some other file types.
 Although the HTML files, like any HTML files, exhibit a certain structure, the actual format used by Google Takeout is not documented.